Eclipse timing variations in 7 post-common envelope binaries: an update on recent circumbinary models: Introduction

 The first claimed sub-stellar mass object discovered from ETV observations, a brown dwarf, was reported to orbit the PCEB V471 Tau \citep{guinan2000best} but, in 2014, direct imaging by the Very Large Telescope SPHERE planet finder resulted in a non-detection.
 Since 2001, there have been many claimed circumbinary planets/BDs orbiting eclipsing binaries and detected by monitoring their ETVs.
 Although not a comprehensive list, these include DE CVn, DP Leo, HS2231+2441, HU Aqr, Kepler-451, Kepler-1600, NSVS 01286630, UZ For and V2134 Oph together with those listed in Table \ref{table_objects_summary}.
 Over the past two decades more than 50 circumbinary models have been listed for these 16 eclipsing binaries with some, e.g. NY Vir and HS0705+6700, having been significantly revised many times as new data was published.

-Historically it is found, and particularly so for PCEBs, that circumbinary models have been unable to predict eclipse times into the future by more than a few years (\citeauthor{pulley2018quest} \citeyear{pulley2018quest}; \citeauthor{pulley2022eclipse} \citeyear{pulley2022eclipse}) and alternative mechanisms for generating these ETVs have been considered.
-These include apsidal motion, angular momentum loss through gravitational radiation and/or magnetic breaking and magnetic effects within the secondary star e.g. \cite{applegate1992mechanism} and \cite{lanza2020internal}.
+Historically it is found, and particularly so for PCEBs, that circumbinary models have been unable to predict eclipse times into the future by more than a few years (\citeauthor{pulley2018quest} \citeyear{pulley2018quest}; \citeauthor{pulley2022eclipse} \citeyear{pulley2022eclipse}) and other mechanisms for generating these ETVs have been considered.
+These alternative mechanisms are many and here we have assumed that the underlying ephemeris can be represented in quadratic form where the quadratic coefficient may be positive, negative or zero.
+This generalised quadratic ephemeris suggests the presence of secular period changes which are real (or intrinsic) changes within the binary system and most commonly include mechanisms such as (i) mass transfer (ii) mass loss (iii) gravitational effects from the third body and (iv) angular momentum loss (AML) through stellar winds or gravitational radiation.
+The very short binary period and detached nature of these PCEB systems suggest that mechanisms (i), (ii) and (iii) do not contribute significantly to ETVs in these systems.

+Other possible causes of ETVs include quasi-cyclical mechanisms where (i) apsidal motion (ii) LTTE from circumbinary bodies or (iii) magnetic effects within the secondary star e.g. \cite{applegate1992mechanism} and \cite{lanza2020internal}, are the main contenders.
+Apsidal motion is considered unlikely in short period PCEBs since the binary orbit is expected to circularise very quickly.
+An overview of these mechanisms is given in Section 2 of \cite{borkovits2025then} where they include a "spurious" category e.g. ETVs caused by star spots and stellar oscillations.
+From the perspective of PCEBs, the most commonly referred to mechanisms of ETVs are AML, LTTE from circumbinary companions and magnetic effects.

 In this paper we review 18 circumbinary models associated with the seven eclipsing binaries listed in Table \ref{table_objects_summary} which, apart from QS Vir, date from 2021.
 In Section 2 we outline our observations and data reduction techniques we employed and in Section 3 consider these models in light of our new observations.
 We discuss our findings for these systems in Section 4 and in Section 5 review the ETV methodology for identifying circumbinary planets.